Learn more about Black Swans, the people behind it, and the themes it explores.

 Join us for a post-show talk where academics, researchers and NHS workers will delve into the themes of the play and offer real-life insights into these fields.
 Discover the latest developments in the realm of AI and robotics within the context of caregiving.

-The talk will be chaired by Tom May and will feature Solene Dietsch from UCL, Rema Daher from UCL, Talia Fretwell from the NHS, and Jaycee La Bouche from Carers UK.
+The talk will be chaired by Thomas May and will feature Solene Dietsch from UCL, Rema Daher from UCL, Talia Fretwell from the NHS, and Jaycee La Bouche from Carers UK.

 The post-show talk will take place immediately after the performance and will last 30 minutes.